thebeebop/nc-news/README.md

 # The Daily Dose (Northcoders News)
-A social news aggregation, web content rating, and discussion website.
+A fully responsive, social news aggregation, web content rating, and discussion website.
 Built in Javascript using React.
 This app was created during the Northcoder's 'front-end project phase'.